AK163631/RoboRally/README.md

  - Start on the design
  - Javadoc - partially complete
 ### Code
- - Tighten access modifiers - mostly done
- - Error handling for invalid brd or prg files - half done
+ - Figure out why test files are not acting as expected

  ## TODOS's For Rob
- - The God Damn GUI that seems to be taking forever for him to start on.
-Wonder why?
+ - The GUI

 ## TODO's For The Rest Of Team
  - Complete unit tests using junit jupiter - Ayub
- - Make a UML diagram from the code - Jimmy
+ - Noun Verb Analysis - Jimmy

 ## Usage
 This is a basic idea of how the ```Game``` class should be used in the GUI.